Mixed-Integer Optimization with Constraint Learning: Machine learning model embedding

-In Section~\ref{sec:methodology}, we proposed two ways of embedding a decision tree as a constraint.
+\paragraph{MIO vs. LO formulation for decision trees.} In Section~\ref{sec:methodology}, we proposed two ways of embedding a decision tree as a constraint.
 The first uses an LO to represent each feasible leaf node in the tree, while the second directly uses the entire MIO representation of the tree as a constraint.
-To compare the performance of these two approaches, we learn the palatability constraint using a decision tree (CART) grown to various depths (from a maximum depth of 3 to 20) and solve the optimization model with both approaches.
-Figure~\ref{fig:MIO_VS_LP} shows that as the maximum allowable tree depth is increased, the number of LOs to be solved also increases.
-This is because there are more feasible leaves which need to be represented using LOs.
-Once the tree has reached the optimal depth (selected via cross-validation), increasing the maximum allowable depth of the tree does not cause the tree to grow any further.
-At this point, the number of LOs to be solved remains constant.
+To compare the performance of these two approaches, we learn the palatability constraint using decision trees (CART) grown to have various numbers of leaves, and solve the optimization model with both approaches.

-When comparing the solution times (averaged over 10 runs), the right graph in Figure~\ref{fig:MIO_VS_LP} shows that the MIO approach is relatively consistent in terms of solution time regardless of the tree depth.
-With the LO approach however, as the depth of the tree grows, the number of LOs to be solved also grows.
+When comparing the solution times (averaged over 10 runs), Figure~\ref{fig:MIO_VS_LP} shows that the MIO approach is relatively consistent in terms of solution time regardless of the number of leaves.
+With the LO approach however, as the number of leaves grows, the number of LOs to be solved also grows.
 While the solution time of a single LO is very low, solving multiple LOs sequentially might be heavily time consuming.
 A way to speed up the process is to solve the LOs in parallel.
-A tree of depth 3 requires only one LO to be solved, which takes $1.8$ seconds in this problem setting.
+When only one LO needs to be solved, it takes $1.8$ seconds in this problem setting.
 By parallelizing the solution of the LOs, the total solution time can be expected to take only as long as it takes for the slowest LO to be solved.